Naam Moovar: Production

 Naam Moovar was the first film for which Mahendran wrote the story.
 K. R. Balan, who was a friend of M. G. Ramachandran, decided to produce a film after being impressed by the script of Mahendran with P. Madhavan as director.
 However four days after the shoot, Madhavan left the film as he could not handle such a different plot and Mahendran left the sets and went to his village without informing anyone.
-Few days later, Balan wrote a letter to him inviting him to Madras, he insisted Mahendran to add more commercial elements to the script and made the editor Jambulingam to direct the film to which Mahendran agreed.
+A few days later, Balan wrote a letter inviting him to return to Madras; he insisted Mahendran to add more commercial elements to the script and made the editor Jambulingam to direct the film to which Mahendran agreed.

 Soundtrack

 Music was by S. M. Subbaiah Naidu and lyrics were written by Vaali.
 The song "Pirantha Naal Indru" became hugely popular and was often played in birthday shows in Ceylon Radio.

 Release and reception

 Naam Moovar was released on 5 August 1966.
 Kalki gave the film a mixed review, but appreciated the performance of Nagesh, Ravichandran and Jaishankar.
 The film became successful at box-office.